 9/11 suspect defies judge over Guantanamo cell search

-One of the alleged September 11 plotters protested angrily in court and defied a judge over searches of his cell at the Guantanamo Bay prison and the seizure of confidential files.
+One of the alleged September 11 plotters protested angrily and defied a judge Thursday over what he said was the search of his cell at Guantanamo Bay and seizure of confidential material.

-Bin Attash now fears that every time he comes to court, his legal papers will be seized, she added.
+That lawyer, Cheryl Bormann, said her client now fears that every time he comes to court his legal materials are going to be seized.

-Chief Prosecutor Brigadier General Mark Martins promised an investigation into the alleged seizures.
+Chief Prosecutor Brigadier General Mark Martins said promised a probe of the allegations of material being seized from cells at Guantanamo.
 Despite the lawyers' protests, the judge ordered that the hearings continue.